MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

    --- End of inner exception stack trace ---
 ```

+### “Cannot establish connection with the web node” Error

+If you get the `Cannot establish connection with the web node` error, then the client is unable to establish a connection with the web node in order to log in.
+Verify the following:
++ That the web address and port number displayed on the main menu of the admin utility are correct.
+Learn how to launch the utility, in this article: [R Server Operationalization Administration](admin-utility.md#launch)
++ Look for web node startup errors or notifications in the stdout/stderr/[logs files](#logs).
++ Restart the web node if you've recently changed the port the server is bound to or the certificate used for HTTPS.
+Learn how to restart, in this article: [R Server Operationalization Administration](admin-utility.md#startstop)

+If the issue persists, check if you can post to the `login` API using curl, fiddler, or something similar and share this information with technical support or post it in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

 ### Compute Node Failed / HTTP status 503 on APIs (Linux Only)